Engee documentation

 InUseOutputPort=true,CoherentOnTransmit=true);

 In this example, the pulse satisfies the assumption of a narrowband signal.
 The carrier frequency is 4 GHz.
-For the Sensor property value, use the handle for the isotropic antenna.
-In the EngeePhased.Collector object, set the Wavefront property to 'Plane' to indicate that the waveform incident on the antenna is planar.
+To set the Sensor property, use the isotropic antenna knob.
+In the EngeePhased object.Collector set the Wavefront property to 'Plane' to indicate that the shape of the wave incident on the antenna is flat.

 In [ ]: